mjsandagi/the-salon-members/README.md

 # The Salon Members

-A program that automatically does Memrise learning sessions for you.
-It will get you the target you need swiftly and efficiently.
+An in-development program that automatically does Memrise learning sessions for you.
+Once complete, it will get you the target you need swiftly and efficiently.

 ---